shopware/docs/guides/plugins/plugins/testing/end-to-end-testing.md

   contains a sequence of tests, performed in the order defined in it.

 * `plugins`: Contains extensions or plugins.
-By default Cypress will automatically include the plugins file before
+By default, Cypress will automatically include the plugins file before

   every single spec file it runs.